webtor-io/embed-sdk-js/README.md

 Attribute  | Description
 -----------|-------------
-id         | Element id where player will be embedded magnet     | Magnet-uri torrentUrl | Url of the torrent-file (HTTP-server **MUST** include header "Access-Control-Allow-Origin: *" to allow torrent-file download on client-side ) theme      | Can be "light" or "dark".
-If not set theme will be selected automatically poster     | Url to the poster image on         | Callback-function to capture player events subtitles  | Array of subtitles.
-Every subtitle **MUST** include `srclang`, `label`, `src`
+id         | Element id where player will be embedded magnet     | Magnet-uri (torrentUrl ot magnet is required) torrentUrl | Url of the torrent-file (HTTP-server **MUST** include header "Access-Control-Allow-Origin: *" to allow torrent-file download on client-side) theme      | Can be "light" or "dark".
+If not set theme will be selected automatically (optional) poster     | Url to the poster image (optional) on         | Callback-function to capture player events (optional) subtitles  | Array of subtitles.
+Every subtitle **MUST** include `srclang`, `label`, `src` (optional) title      | Replaces original file name in a header with specific title (optional) imdbId     | Helps to find subtitles and additional metadata (optional) header     | Shows header with current progress and title (true/false, default: true)

 ## Player events
 Name            | Description